 - Charge it: Charge your battery immediately after riding it. - Full Charge: Do not allow the battery to run down completely and lie in storage without a charge.
 This significantly reduces the battery's lifespan and may cause damage. - Keep it Charged: When being stored, charge the battery occasionally to make sure its power supply does not run down.
-Charging it once every 21 days should be sufficient. - Storage Conditions: Store the battery on a flat, cool, dry surface.
-Do not allow the battery temperature to drop below 10 degrees Celsius for extended periods of time.
+Charging it once every 21 days should be sufficient.

 DO NOT place your Lead-Acid battery on concrete.
+If, for whatever reason, your battery has been removed, do not place it on concrete.
 Concrete drains the battery's power and will neutralize the lead-acid.
 Placing the battery on concrete for any length of time will likely result in the battery being drained of power and possibly losing its ability to store electricity.